iamnielsjanssen/slice-based/README.md

 ## Usage

-Select the whole script and press 'run'.
-This will produce the graph of subject 23 that is also included in the paper.
+In Rstudio, select the whole script and press 'run'.
+Assuming the path to folders are set correctly, this will produce the graph of subject 23 that is also included in the paper.

-Can you adjust the temporal resolution by which the signal is extracted by changing the 'num_bins' parameter in the 'Set some parameters' section in the beginning of the script.
+You can adjust the temporal resolution by which the BOLD signal is extracted by changing the 'num_bins' parameter in the 'Set some parameters' section in the beginning of the script.
+For example, given that the epoch length is $7\timesTR$

 This script is meant to provide insight into how the Slice-Based fMRI data analysis framework.
 It is not intended to be used in a full-scale fMRI data analysis as R is likely too slow.
 We have a Python implementation for this in the works.
 Please let me know of any errors, bugs, or questions.